David Caldwell (nose tackle)

-David Caldwell is a former nose tackle in the National Football League and the Arena Football League.
+David Anthony Caldwell (born February 28, 1965) is an American former professional football nose tackle in the National Football League (NFL) and the Arena Football League (AFL).

-Biography
+Early life

-Caldwell was born David Anthony Caldwell on February 28, 1965 in Bay City, Texas.
+Caldwell was born in Bay City, Texas.

 Career

 Caldwell played with the Green Bay Packers during the 1987 NFL season.
 He played at the collegiate level at Texas Christian University.
 Caldwell re-signed with the Buffalo Destroyers on March 22, 2002.